Cardiacman13/Architect/README-EN.md

 A post-installation script for Arch Linux, designed to configure a standard Arch system with a minimal set of packages tailored to my needs right after using `archinstall`.
 Geared towards gaming, this script is intended for a pure Arch Linux experience.

 > [!WARNING]
-> This script was developed based on [this tutorial](https://github.com/Cardiacman13/tuto-archlinux-fr), which originally came from personal notes to meet my specific needs.
-I can confirm that it works perfectly on my PC and meets my expectations. **However, I cannot guarantee that it will produce the same results on your hardware or meet your needs.
+> This script was developed based on [this tutorial](https://github.com/Cardiacman13/tuto-archlinux-fr), originally derived from personal notes to meet my specific needs.
+I can confirm that it works perfectly on my PC and fully satisfies me. **However, I cannot guarantee that it will yield the same results on your hardware or meet your needs.
 Use it at your own risk.
 Happy scripting!**
 >
-> This is not a distribution but a configuration script to save time in post-installation.
-The maintenance and management of your Arch Linux system are your responsibility after using this script.
+> This is not a distribution but a configuration script meant to save time in post-installation.
+The maintenance and management of your Arch Linux are your responsibility after using it.
 >
-> ArchLinux is a DIY (Do It Yourself) distribution.
-It is crucial to have strong technical skills or to be prepared to consult extensive documentation.
-It is unthinkable to stay on Arch Linux if you constantly rely on others' help.
-In case of a problem, you must be able to find and fix issues yourself quickly.
-Otherwise, you risk becoming dependent on others or spending hours fixing or reinstalling repeatedly.
+> Arch Linux is a DIY (Do It Yourself) distribution.
+It's crucial to have solid technical skills or be ready to extensively consult the documentation.
+It is unrealistic to stick with Arch Linux if you constantly rely on others for help.
+In case of issues, you absolutely must be able to troubleshoot and fix them quickly on your own.
+Otherwise, you risk becoming dependent on others or spending hours repeatedly fixing or reinstalling.
+>
+> Excerpt from the [official Arch Linux WIKI](https://wiki.archlinux.org/title/Arch_Linux): "While many GNU/Linux distributions aim to be more user-friendly, Arch Linux has always been, and will remain, user-centric.
+It is designed to meet the needs of those who contribute to it, rather than trying to appeal to the masses.
+It is intended for competent GNU/Linux users or anyone with a do-it-yourself attitude willing to read documentation and solve their own problems."
+>
+> Being on Arch Linux without reading the documentation and relying on others goes against the very essence of this distribution.

 ### Basics of Arch Linux System Administration